mwangepatrick/SematimeGlue/README.md

 # Sematime Glue

-A C# DLL to allow users to interact with the sematime API
+A .NET Dll to allow users to interact with the sematime API

 The DLL exploits version 4 of the [Sematime API](http://sematime.com/).